This document describes how Google Kubernetes Engine (GKE) secures your cluster control plane components.

 Under the Shared Responsibility Model, Google manages the GKE control plane components for you.
-The control plane includes the Kubernetes API server, etcd, and other controllers.
+The control plane includes the Kubernetes API server, etcd storage, and other controllers.
 Google is responsible for securing the control plane, though you might be able to configure certain options based on your requirements.
 You are responsible for securing your nodes, containers, and Pods.

 Hardened operating system